hectorqlucero/pickdict/README.md

 ;; PickDict returns: ["electronics" "gaming" "audio"]
 ```

+Multivalue fields are automatically parsed into vectors when retrieved through dictionary operations.

 ### Dictionary System

 Each table has one dictionary that defines multiple interpretations of the data: